Millennial Filmmakers and British Horror Cinema: How 4th Wave Feminist Empowerment Manifests Through Female Directed Horror

 In the past five years British horror cinema has had a surge of female directed features.
 From Alice Lowe’s Prevenge (2018) to Amulet (2020), the genre has been redefined in terms of spectatorship and auteurism.
 Stella Hockenhull argues that female directors create empowering films, and, using genre film to explore this, I wonder on a question asked by Molly Haskell; is there such thing as a distinctly feminine approach to film making?
 (1975:73)

 Feminist film theory hasn’t had a mainstream progression since Laura Mulvey’s work in the mid 70s, leaving outdated readings of female oppression in the forefront of our minds.
 Understanding the state of feminism today and its influence on society, we can understand what women are looking for in film to find empowerment.
-Using theories from Sarah Projansky, Alison Peirse, and Barbara Creed this work will look at three films released since 2020: Saint Maud (2020), Promising Young Woman (2020), and Censor (2021), evaluating their empowerment through 4th wave feminist ideals.
-Female horror fans in Britain have a fascination with monstrous figures and strong female characters (Peirse 2020:233) which is demonstrated by the three films I have chosen to discuss.
-The Horror genre is home to many fans-turned-filmmakers, inviting a meta understanding of the conventions and expectations and allowing for women to control horror narratives in a phenomenon unseen anywhere else in cinema.
+Using theories from Sarah Projansky, Alison Peirse, and Barbara Creed, this work will look at three films released since 2020: Saint Maud (2020), Promising Young Woman (2020), and Censor (2021), evaluating their empowerment through 4th wave feminist ideals.
+Female horror fans in Britain have a fascination with monstrous figures and strong female characters (Peirse 2020: 233), which is demonstrated by the three films I have chosen to discuss.
+The horror genre is home to many fans-turned-filmmakers, inviting a meta understanding of the conventions and expectations and allowing for women to control horror narratives in a phenomenon unseen anywhere else in cinema.
 This has both encouraged and empowered the development of ambiguous and destructive female protagonists across the genre.

 Fleabag © BBC/Two Brothers/Luke Varley

-These TV shows cling to this removed sense of reality that seems to originate from the voices of millennial women in the film and arts industries; women like Emerald Fennell, Ana Lily Amirpour, even Lena Dunham and her show Girls (2012-2017).
+These TV shows cling to this removed sense of reality that seems to originate from the voices of millennial women in the film and arts industries; women like Emerald Fennell, Ana Lily Amirpour, even Lena Dunham and her show Girls (2012–2017).
 These shows also hold feminine trauma, whether this is a normalised eating disorder for Marianne or witnessing her best friend's suicide for Fleabag.
-This idea of grief and how it can corrupt is one of the reasons why these women are so important and so 'relatable'.
+This idea of grief and how it can corrupt is one of the reasons why these women are so important and so "relatable."
 This emotional turmoil is the dominant theme in the films I’ve chosen to discuss.

 Photo by Focus Features - © 2019 PROMISING WOMAN, LLC.
 ALL RIGHTS RESERVED.

-Surprisingly, Cassie's more minor actions become empowering to the audience.
-The actions that are deemed not 'socially acceptable' are the parts we latch on to.
+Surprisingly, Cassie’s more minor actions become empowering to the audience.
+The actions that are deemed not "socially acceptable" are the parts we latch on to.
 Almost like a love letter, Fennell manages to contain a litany of misogynistic microaggressions throughout the film, and Cassie has a retort, eye roll, or dead stare for each one.
 The film makes young white women feel seen.
-In Alison Peirse's book Women Make Horror Sonia Lupher establishes that 'female horror film-makers turn to the genre because they are fans, and because they read horror films as legitimising women's fears and experiences in a creative and cathartic way.'
-(2020:224).
+In Alison Peirse’s book Women Make Horror, Sonia Lupher establishes that "female horror filmmakers turn to the genre because they are fans, and because they read horror films as legitimising women’s fears and experiences in a creative and cathartic way" (2020: 224).
 Promising Young Woman can be read as empowering through its delivery.
-The sets and wardrobe for this film look like they were manifested directly off a 'pastel Instagram aesthetic' Pinterest board.
+The sets and wardrobe for this film look like they were manifested directly off a "pastel Instagram aesthetic" Pinterest board.
 The styling is unashamedly cliché and feminine; Cassie wears ribbons in her hair, bubble-gum pink and soft green, a constructed caricature of happiness.
-It's a pretty film, mood boarding like a millennial woman's dream of latte art and cherry print t-shirts.
-Cassie is broken on the inside, but that doesn't mean she has to look that way.
-This film wasn't made to be explicitly empowering to women, despite many interpretations of its messaging.
-Promising Young Woman is a film created inside a layer of deception, from the marketing to the narrative to the characterisations.
+It’s a pretty film, mood-boarding like a millennial woman’s dream of latte art and cherry-print t-shirts.
+Cassie is broken on the inside, but that doesn’t mean she has to look that way.
+This film wasn’t made to be explicitly empowering to women, despite many interpretations of its messaging.
+Promising Young Woman is a film created inside a layer of deception—from the marketing to the narrative to the characterisations.
 Even the casting was explicitly done to trick the viewers.
-Cassie is not a 'girl boss', nor is she taking revenge.
-Instead, it seems to embody the idea that 'life in rape culture manifests as a quiet, constant drain on your sense of security.'
-(Doyle, 2019:38) and how, after being exposed to the failure of justice, authority, and your friends, you become something other.
+Cassie is not a "girl boss," nor is she taking revenge.
+Instead, it seems to embody the idea that "life in rape culture manifests as a quiet, constant drain on your sense of security" (Doyle 2019: 38) and how, after being exposed to the failure of justice, authority, and your friends, you become something other.

 Niamh Algar in Censor (2021)

-The female horror fan in popular culture is only a recent phenomenon despite women making up a vital part of the attendance and culture of horror films in the past 50 years (Peirse 2020:222).
-Society in the 80s thought these horror films and video nasties would turn us all into monsters, following Stephen Kings observation that horror is ‘morbidity unchained, our most base instincts set free, our nastiest fantasies realised’ (King 1981:175).
+The female horror fan in popular culture is only a recent phenomenon despite women making up a vital part of the attendance and culture of horror films in the past 50 years (Peirse 2020: 222).
+Society in the 80s thought these horror films and video nasties would turn us all into monsters, following Stephen King’s observation that horror is "morbidity unchained, our most base instincts set free, our nastiest fantasies realised" (King 1981: 175).
 The choice to make this film about a woman allows for a more nuanced dissection of violence and self-doubt.

 Following this lead, Censor introduces an empowering representation through a stilted reading of self-fulfilling prophecy, indulging a satirical take on femininity.
 Interestingly, the flickering imagery used in Censor’s final act can also be found in Marvel’s WandaVision (2021), with eerily similar visuals.
-Both flicker between worlds of coloured filters and dreary blue palettes: the world of make-believe obnoxiously bright and happy, and the ‘real world’ harsh and dull to juxtapose the false construction of their imagination.
+Both flicker between worlds of coloured filters and dreary blue palettes: the world of make-believe obnoxiously bright and happy, and the "real world" harsh and dull to juxtapose the false construction of their imagination.
 Wanda and Enid both strive for a world with a nuclear family.
 Enid’s fantasy portrays the same world as the VHS she picked up earlier in the film: rainbows and brilliant technicolour frame a smiling family.
-It was titled ‘The Day The World Began’.
-Wanda mirrors the set of old American sitcoms; I Dream of Jeannie (1965), The Brady Bunch (1969) and Full House (1987).
+It was titled The Day The World Began.
+Wanda mirrors the set of old American sitcoms: I Dream of Jeannie (1965), The Brady Bunch (1969), and Full House (1987).
 Both narratives follow women after trauma.
-By creating this ‘fantasy’, both characters parody the patriarchal belief that ‘the feminine imagination is essentially non violent, peaceful, and unaggressive.’
-(Creed 1993:156).
+By creating this "fantasy," both characters parody the patriarchal belief that "the feminine imagination is essentially non-violent, peaceful, and unaggressive" (Creed 1993: 156).
 Enid and Wanda create a false reality to mask the harm they are causing themselves and others.
-It is only after the dream fractures that are audience is welcomed beyond their fantasy to see other characters screaming in fear and pain or silently crying.
-‘The women are performing femininity while simultaneously functioning independently and successfully in masculine areas,’ (Projansky 2001:82) causing harm whilst layering fabricated masks of childhood nostalgia and comfort.
-This construction can also be found in Promising Young Woman through Cassie's wardrobe.
+It is only after the dream fractures that the audience is welcomed beyond their fantasy to see other characters screaming in fear and pain or silently crying.
+"The women are performing femininity while simultaneously functioning independently and successfully in masculine areas" (Projansky 2001: 82), causing harm whilst layering fabricated masks of childhood nostalgia and comfort.
+This construction can also be found in Promising Young Woman through Cassie’s wardrobe.

-Alison Peirse observed that there is a ‘weird, preconceived notion that women and horror films don’t mix,’ (2020:7) which is a question Censor ponders throughout the narrative.
+Alison Peirse observed that there is a "weird, preconceived notion that women and horror films don’t mix" (2020: 7), which is a question Censor ponders throughout the narrative.
 The film starts with a cut from a real video nasty as Enid unflinchingly watches a girl get violently dragged into darkness.
-‘Eye gouging must go!’
-Is underlined on her pad as she rewinds the scene, looking for another figure in the darkness of the screen.
-Her control is tightly wound, she resembles a school mistress with her glasses on a gold chain and her hair perfectly styled.
-As the narrative unwinds, so does Enid’s hair, until it is unbound and long falling down her back visually exposing her fall from sanity; ‘a collapse of the false self is necessary for the real self to emerge.’
-(Janisse 2012:148).
-This visual representation of the ‘unhinged’ woman through long, loose hair is a popular one also visited in Jennifer’s Body (2009), Saint Maud, and The Witch (2015).
+"Eye gouging must go!" is underlined on her pad as she rewinds the scene, looking for another figure in the darkness of the screen.
+Her control is tightly wound; she resembles a schoolmistress with her glasses on a gold chain and her hair perfectly styled.
+As the narrative unwinds, so does Enid’s hair, until it is unbound and long, falling down her back—visually exposing her fall from sanity: "a collapse of the false self is necessary for the real self to emerge" (Janisse 2012: 148).
+This visual representation of the "unhinged" woman through long, loose hair is a popular one, also visited in Jennifer’s Body (2009), Saint Maud, and The Witch (2015).
 In the final scenes there is a return to meta readings as Enid runs in a white nightgown, laughing as blood drips down her face.
 The image itself is empowering to female horror fans, who see this image in history so often followed by brutal voyeuristic murder.

-As a horror fan Bailey-Bond allows the audience to experience a different type of spectator position through Enid, who watches these banned films with brutal efficiency; unwavering when her co-workers are covering their eyes.
-Kier-La Janisse suggests that ‘watching horror is cathartic because it provides a temporary feeling of control over one unknown factor that can't be controlled.’
-(2012:9).
+As a horror fan, Bailey-Bond allows the audience to experience a different type of spectator position through Enid, who watches these banned films with brutal efficiency, unwavering when her co-workers are covering their eyes.
+Kier-La Janisse suggests that "watching horror is cathartic because it provides a temporary feeling of control over one unknown factor that can’t be controlled" (2012: 9).
 In most cases this factor can be translated to death, and yet here it’s referencing the monster that lives under Enid’s skin.
-Creed argues that the spectator switches identification between victim and monster depending on the degree to which the spectator wishes to be terrified and or terrify (1993:155).
-The meta understanding of the spectator in Censor invites the horror fan to reconcile the genre, with the turbulence of moral panic that clouded artistic freedom in the 80s.
-In her short Nasty Bailey-Bond parodies video nasties turning us all into monsters, in Censor she invites us to celebrate it.
+Creed argues that the spectator switches identification between victim and monster depending on the degree to which the spectator wishes to be terrified and/or terrify (1993: 155).
+The meta understanding of the spectator in Censor invites the horror fan to reconcile the genre with the turbulence of moral panic that clouded artistic freedom in the 80s.
+In her short Nasty, Bailey-Bond parodies video nasties turning us all into monsters; in Censor she invites us to celebrate it.

 Morfydd Clark in Saint Maud (2019)

-‘A decade ago, thousands of young British people took to the streets to register their fury, variously, at the police shooting of Mark Duggan, the rise in tuition fees and the axing of the Educational Maintenance Allowance.
-They already felt betrayed by those meant to protect them and those elected to represent them.’
-(Self, 2021)
+"A decade ago, thousands of young British people took to the streets to register their fury, variously, at the police shooting of Mark Duggan, the rise in tuition fees and the axing of the Educational Maintenance Allowance.
+They already felt betrayed by those meant to protect them and those elected to represent them" (Self 2021).

 Filmography